 There are two main types of chest wall deformity: pectus carinatum, or pigeon chest, and pectus excavatum, or funnel chest.
 The former pushes out; the latter sinks in.
-Though there can be a genetic predisposition, the cause of such chest wall deformities is not known.
+Though there can be a genetic predisposition, the cause of these chest wall deformities is not known.

 A small number of pigeon or funnel chest cases are associated with syndromes, including Marfan syndrome, which results in symptoms like extreme height and double joints; Ehlers-Danlos syndrome, a connective tissue disorder; and Poland syndrome, characterized by an absent or underdeveloped chest muscle.
-Regardless of cause, chest deformities often become more visible during the growth spurts of puberty, Russell notes, and sometimes come in concert with scoliosis.
+Regardless of cause, chest deformities often become more visible during the growth spurts of puberty, and sometimes come in concert with scoliosis.

 Pectus Carinatum Treatment